Voices from Beyond: Plot

-Despite Hilda's objections, an autopsy on Giorgio goes ahead.
-The pathologist takes a sample of his small intestines and discovers some lacerations to the interior wall.
+An autopsy on Giorgio goes ahead.
+After taking a sample of his intestines, the pathologist discovers lacerations to the interior wall.
 He puts the piece in a jar of formaldehyde for later inspection.
-A little later, Rosie and her college boyfriend Gianni discover that the jar containing the organ pieces removed from Giorgio's corpse has been "accidentally" smashed.
-But Gianni, a medical student with access to the pathology lab, tells Rosie that he'd found tiny splinters of glass in the intestines before the accident occurred later that night.
-He suggests that they go to the police with their suspicions.
-Still, Rosie, who is now frequently and telepathically in touch with the spirit of her dead father, insists they investigate themselves rather than attract a public scandal.
+Rosie and her college boyfriend Gianni later discover that the jar was "accidentally" smashed.
+However, Gianni, a medical student with access to the pathology lab, found splinters of glass in the intestines before the accident occurred later that night.
+He suggests that they go to the police.
+Still, Rosie insists that they investigate themselves rather than attract a public scandal.

-Lucy tells Rosie that Giorgio had returned from a visit to his mistress the night of his collapse.
-Rosie suspects that Rita may have put the mini-glass shards in his food.
-Lucy talks to the Maitre'd at a local restaurant where Rita and Giorgio visited for their secret dates.
-But the Maitre'd tells Rosie that the couple had pitched into a furious argument when they arrived over Giorgio wanting to end their clandestine affair.
-They soon left the restaurant without even drinking a glass of wine.
-With Rita written off as a suspect, Rosie returns to the house but accidentally discovers that her soda drinks have been poisoned when a mini hypodermic hole is found at the top of one of her soda cans.
-Rosie talks to Dorie, the housekeeper, and little David's nanny, who says that only she, David, and Lucy were in the house on the night of Giorgio's death.
-Rosie notices that David is playing with a mortar and pestle.
-She confronts Lucy, who acts oddly but seems distressed rather than panicked by her stepdaughter's suspicions.
+According to Lucy, Giorgio returned from a visit to Rita the night of his collapse.
+Rosie suspects that Rita may have put the shards in his food.
+Lucy talks to the Maitre'd at a restaurant Rita and Giorgio frequented for their secret dates.
+The Maitre'd says that the couple pitched into an argument when they arrived over Giorgio wanting to end their clandestine affair.
+They left the restaurant without even drinking a glass of wine.
+Rosie returns to the house but accidentally discovers that her drinks have been poisoned when a hypodermic hole is found at the top of one of her soda cans.
+Rosie talks to Dorie, the housekeeper and David's nanny, who says that only she, David, and Lucy were in the house the night of Giorgio's death.
+Rosie sees David playing with a mortar and pestle.